-What is Pupil Premium?
+What is the Pupil Premium Grant?

-The school also received £1900 for eligible pupils who had been registered on the school census as having been adopted from care or leaving care under a special guardianship or residence order.
+- Registered on the school census as having been adopted from care or leaving care under a special guardianship or residence order.

-Main Barriers to educational achievement
+Barriers to educational achievement

-How it was spent?
+How is PPG spent?

 Expenditure for these pupils has included amounts allocated towards:

-- Early intervention for targeted pupils
+- Early interventions for targeted pupils & support materials

-- Nurture Group provision
+- Nurture provision

-- Subsidies for Residential and Educational visits
+- Subsidies for residential and educational visits

 - Assisted places at holiday sports academy

-- Assisted places at enrichment activities e.g. Music lessons: piano
+- Assisted places at enrichment activities e.g. dance lessons, music lessons, horse riding

 - School clubs